-I'm not sure where the idea of using meetup.com came from; I personally had never attended a Meetup before and wasn’t sure how it was supposed to work.
-However, as we looked into it, it seemed like it might be a good fit for us; or at least worth a go.
-We would see if we could find a community inspired by the content of the site in the hope that the website and community could then grow together.
+I had never attended a MeetUp before.
+I wasn't sure how it was supposed to work, or what people might expect from one of these events.
+It seemed like it might be a good fit for us; or at least worth a go.
+We would see if we could find a community inspired by the content of the site; the website and community could then grow together.

 The Big Bang

-Our first event was vastly more successful than we ever anticipated, starting a trend that would continue with each subsequent meetup.
-The meetups grow to dominate the project as we swapped intangible, insubstantial website traffic for the manifest flesh and blood of real group members.
-Eventually, we abandoned the reviews and articles on the site and began running an ever-growing number of events; starting new groups in new locations around the UK and even internationally.
+Our first event was vastly more successful than we ever anticipated, starting a trend that would continue with each subsequent meetup in the early years.
+The meetups grew to dominate the project as we swapped intangible website traffic for the manifest flesh and blood of real group members.
+Eventually, we abandoned the reviews and articles on the site and began running an ever-growing number of events; starting new groups in new locations around London, the UK and then internationally.

 Running these kinds of events takes significant effort, drive and commitment.
 As we ran an increasing number of events and groups, the quality began to suffer.
-Ultimately our growth out-paced our capacity to engage.
-This was a key mistake, out growing our quality.
-With resources spread, thin team members began dropping out.
+Exporting the culture, and the format to other groups with different group dynamics and personalities at the helm became difficult.
+The sense of what it meant to be a Deviant Robot group was unclear.
+Ultimately our growth outpaced our capacity to engage meaningfully with the community.
+With resources spread thin, pressure on individuals grew, and team members began dropping out.

-Exciting, unique monthly events gave way to regular "sessions" running multiple times a month.
-Formerly proud responsibilities came to feel like a burden.
-Motivations to engage wained further as did the number of active team members; putting further pressure on those who remained.
+Exciting, unique monthly events gave way to regular tabletop "sessions" running multiple times a month.
 It was understandable, and perhaps inevitable.